apenlor/apenlor.github.io/_posts/2023-07-23-pactflow-on-premise-sso-configuration.md

 ### Saas

-If you’re using the SaaS option, you won't have to struggle with any PactFlow configuration.
+If you're using the SaaS option, you won't have to struggle with any PactFlow configuration.
 All the work on your side would be done in the identity provider tool.
 PactFlow will configure its end to be able to integrate with your IdP platform.
 The <a href="https://docs.pactflow.io/docs/user-interface/settings/authentication#saml-support" target="_blank">documentation provided by PactFlow</a> is pretty detailed, and you will be working directly with them to have the SaaS instance running.

 ### On-premise